33 Best Things to Do in Oaxaca City Mexico (2026): Food, Culture & Day Trips

 And you can contact Gabriel Sanchez, who offers top-notch private services and tours.

-There are many city tours that I will include here below, or you can go directly to the main tourist attractions and find local guides offering paid mini-tours of the place, for example, at el Templo de Santo Domingo de Gúzman.
+There are many city tours I will include below, or you can go directly to the main tourist attractions and find local guides offering paid mini-tours, for example at the Templo de Santo Domingo de Guzmán.

 Regarding a free walking tour, I recommend the one organized by Estación Mexico.
 It takes you outside the main downtown attractions and takes place every day at 11 am.